 Maintaining your cybersecurity while traveling is an important issue.
 And it’s no wonder that travelers are the easiest targets of the fraudsters.
 Unlike your home environment, you barely ever get a properly secured network to connect to the internet while abroad.
-A research conducted by The Harris Poll and the AICPA suggests that nearly 60% of the Americans, either directly or indirectly, have been defrauded by the cybercriminals.
+A research conducted by The Harris Poll and the AICPA suggests that nearly 60% of Americans, either directly or indirectly, have been defrauded by cybercriminals.
 The main issue is not the technology – it’s our mentality.
 We take our privacy and security of our personal data way too lightly.

 Many travelers out there would love to get some international travel security tips as they need to make occasional trips.
 So, here are some cybersecurity travel tips compiled specifically for travelers.
 We believe these travel safety tips are going to come in handy for frequent travelers.
 Make sure that you have ticked all the boxes from this travel abroad checklist.